In Depth Baby Product Reviews Led by a Pediatrician

 Comfort

 This option has some of the most padding, and that padding is comfortable without being too soft.
-There is extra padding in the headrest and side wings than most of the competition, so slouched napping is sure to be cozy.
+There is more padding in the headrest and side wings than in most of the competition, so slouched napping is sure to be cozy.

 britax grow with you clicktight - testers enjoyed the side and seat padding on the grow with you, as...

 The padding over the ClickTight opening could be better, given that the flap opens, and you might be able to feel it under your tushie, but it is still significantly better than most competitors.
-The fabric is a bit scratchy and rough with a ribbed design that seems like a flaw, given the chance for messes and bare skin on the fabric, but overall, it appears to be cooling and durable.
+The fabric is a bit scratchy and rough, with a ribbed design that seems like a flaw, given the potential for messes and bare skin on the fabric.
+However, overall, it appears to be cooling and durable.
 This seat sports integrated cup holders and armrests.

 Quality